virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:
-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determines containers for the action to be executed.
-One of these three parameters is required.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
+One of these parameters is required.
 - `path`
 - `replacements` - the list of replacements within the node's' configuration files
     - `pattern` - regular expressions to find the string (e.g. `app\\.host\\.url\\s*=\\s*.*`)
     - `replacement` - string to replace.
-You can use as replacement any string value including any combination of [Placeholders](placeholders/).
+You can use as replacement any string value, including any combination of [placeholders](placeholders/).

 <!-- DeletePath -->
 <!-- RenamePath -->